 Are There Differences Between Chapter 7 And Chapter 13?

-There are not many differences between the two types of bankruptcy, but the most important difference is debt repayment.
-With Chapter 7, individuals will not have to repay any debts because their assets are liquidated to pay creditors.
-On the other hand, a Chapter 13 discharge will require a preapproved repayment plan so debts are repaid to creditors.
+There are not many differences between the two types of bankruptcy.
+However, the most important difference is debt repayment.
+With Chapter 7, individuals will not have to repay any debts because the court liquidates their assets to pay creditors.
+On the other hand, a Chapter 13 discharge will require a pre-approved repayment plan so debts are repaid to creditors.

 Both types of bankruptcies help to relieve an individual of some or all of their debts.
 However, the filing process for Chapter 7 does not last as long as Chapter 13.
-The filing process for Chapter 7 is typically completed in 4 months to 6 months.
+The debtor can typically complete the filing process for Chapter 7 in 4 months to 6 months.
 A Chapter 13 filing process can last up to 5 years.

 Can An Individual File Bankruptcy Without An Attorney?